The WPforOps Manifesto

 We Are

+Developers building systems, not just sites.
 Business owners consolidating where it makes sense, integrating where it doesn't.
+Advocates revealing options, not pushing mandates.

+We see WordPress for Operations.
 And we're helping others see it as an option too.

 Therefore

 WordPress is a business operations platform.
+Not the only option.
+An option.

 The capabilities exist.
 The implementations work.
 Businesses already use them.

+WordPress for Operations is here.
 It's time we recognize it as a viable choice.

 This manifesto is open.
 Share it.
 Adopt it.
 Spread it.

 WordPress for Operations doesn't need to replace everything.
+It needs to be recognized as an option.

 Great Opomu

-WordPress Advisor & Evangelist
+WordPress Advisor & Strategist.